-Info Revealed For Mickey’s Very Merry Christmas Party: Schedule, Times, Food, Character Locations
+Info Revealed For Mickey’s Very Merry Christmas Party: Schedule, Times, Food, Character Locations, Party Map

 - Cinderella and Prince Charming

-- Princess Aurora and Prince Phillip
+- Princess Aurora and Prince Phillip – Castle wall near Pinocchio’s

 - Elena of Avalor